 My problem is that the movies never really accurately portray the spirit of this guy’s job.

 Programming is not a matter of high drama and fast-paced action.
 It is a matter of weeks and months of preparation.
-It requires seriously considering the problem ahead of you, examining all the angles, working out a plan, and spending many hard hours implementing that plan.
+It requires seriously considering the problem ahead of you, examining all the angles, working out a plan, and spending many hard hours implementing it.
 The “day of” component is rarely more than pushing a button, tipping over the first domino to set your work in motion.

-Preparation Isn’t Cool
+The Problem: Preparation Isn’t Cool

-You never see James Bond reading up on international politics, studying a foreign language, practicing new skills or honing his physical endurance.
+You never see James Bond reading up on international politics, studying a foreign language, practicing new skills, or honing his physical endurance.
 You only see him being the result of those efforts.

 Whether you chalk it up to skewed cultural values or the limitations of short-form storytelling, there’s a gap here.

 You don’t get to be James Bond by simply showing up and being James Bond.
-It takes, in his case, a lifetime of hard work, practice, and study.
-A never-ending journey of growth and self-improvement.
+It takes, in his case, a lifetime of hard work, practice, and study — a never-ending journey of growth and self-improvement.

 Maybe you don’t want to be James Bond.
-That’s fine, neither do I. But I know you want something.
+That’s fine; neither do I. But I know you want something.
 There is something out there that you want to do, have, be, or feel.
 Something that burns inside you and makes your eyes light up.

 Success is Within Your Control